How Prurigo Nodularis Impacts Daily Life

 Chronic Discomfort: The persistent itching associated with PN can lead to significant physical discomfort.
 This discomfort can disrupt sleep patterns, making it difficult for individuals to achieve restorative rest.

 Skin Damage: Frequent scratching can cause skin damage, leading to secondary infections and scarring.
-This not only exacerbates the physical symptoms but also affects the overall health of the skin.

 Fatigue: The combination of itching, discomfort, and poor sleep quality can result in fatigue.
 Individuals may find it challenging to perform daily tasks or engage in physical activities due to low energy levels.